MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema/element-applications.md

 ---
-Description: Represents one or more apps that comprise the package.
+description: Represents one or more apps that comprise the package.
 Search.Product: eADQiWindows 10XVcnh
 title: Applications
 ms.assetid: ad9e07fc-ba58-4465-b3fa-b330ba149f92